merchise/xopgi.account/xopgi/xopgi_holdings/README.rst

 ====================================

-Both `US GAAP`_ and `IFRS`_ require that when a company invest in another in a way the investor has controlling power over the investee, the investor must make *consolidated statements*.
+Both `US GAAP`_ and `IFRS`_ require that when a company invest in another in a way it has controlling power over the investee, the investor must make *consolidated statements*.

 Since holdings by our definition has controlling power of its subsidiaries, this rule applies.